Find out when to make an exit summary declaration

 Once permission to progress has been received, you may proceed to the port of exit and the goods may be shipped.

-There is a requirement to notify the customs Office of Exit about goods departing the customs territory.
-All exit summary declarations will automatically be assumed as departed on CHIEF, so there is no need to facilitate the departure notification for exit summary declarations.
+All exit summary declarations will automatically be assumed as departed on CHIEF, so there is no need to submit the departure notification for exit summary declarations.